the-markup/graphics-template/README.md

 node --version
 ```

 If you're not using v14, yo ucan use [Node Version Manager (nvm)](https://github.com/nvm-sh/nvm/blob/master/README.md#installing-and-updating) to download/install it.
-In the process of installing, you'll be asked to adjust your `.bashrc` or  `.zshrc` file, and then once you open a new terminal window you should be able to download and activate a new version of node.js like this (using the version configured in the `.nvmrc` file):
+In the process of installing `nvm`, you'll be asked to adjust your `.bashrc` or  `.zshrc` file.
+Once you open a new terminal window, you should be able to download and activate a new version of node.js like this (using the version configured in the `.nvmrc` file):

 ```
 cd graphics-2021-blobs